 Can all Android apps be tested using Accessibility Insights for Android?

-All Android apps can (and should!) be tested using Accessibility Insights for Android.
+All native Android apps can (and should!) be tested using Accessibility Insights for Android.
 You can even test apps created with cross-platform frameworks such as React Native or Xamarin.

 What kinds of issues can be detected by automated checks?